 The students in Molly's 8th grade class are furious when their class campout gets canceled after Olivia gets dress coded — but Molly is furious about the dress coding.
 She's seen for herself how two different students can wear the same outfit, but one gets coded and the other doesn't... or how Talia's Trinidadian hair is somehow "inappropriate"... or how a girl failed a math quiz because she was stopped by the principal.
 So Molly starts a podcast to talk about the issue.
 At first, she gets mocked for it, but slowly, more and more girls share their stories — and they're mad too.
 It's time to work together to tackle the dress code once and for all.
 This empowering story, told in a combination of podcast transcripts and letters and packed with real-life issues from dress coding to active shooter lockdowns to family stress, is a celebration of friendship, activism, and the power of one person to start a rebellion.

 12-year-old Myrtle Hardcastle is a wickedly smart twelve-year-old with a passion for justice and a Highly Unconventional obsession with criminal science — one that is very much not proper in a Victorian Young Lady of Quality.
 When her next-door neighbor, a wealthy and eccentric connoisseur of rare flowers, dies mysterious, Myrtle decides this is the chance to prove herself and sets off with her governess, Miss Ada Judson, at her side.
 Her mission is to prove it was murder and find the killer!
 Witty, clever, and full of twists and turns, this delightful series opener introduces a clever and determined new detective!
-Myrtle's adventures continue in the sequel How to Get Away With Myrtle.
+Myrtle's adventures continue in the sequels How to Get Away With Myrtle and Cold-Blooded Myrtle.

 It's 1940, and World War II has already taken its toll on 15-year-old Louisa Adair: both of her parents were recently killed by German explosives.
 But much as she'd like to help the war effort, there seems to be little she can do, so she accepts a position caring for an elderly German opera singer in a small village in Scotland.
 Then she meets Ellen McEwen, a Traveler and volunteer driver for the Royal Air Force, and Jamie Beaufort-Stuart, a pilot... and the trio discover an Enigma machine, a German code-translation device that could turn the tide of the war.
 But can they unravel the puzzle while also staying safe from the enemy?
 A tense plot, absorbing characters, and poignant cameos from Wein's previous books Code Name Verity and The Pearl Thief make this a powerful addition to young adult historical fiction.